GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Related Work

 \subsubsection{Link Stealing Attack}

+Link stealing attacks aim to infer the existence of edges in a target graph.
 He et al. \cite{link_steal_gnn} introduced the first link stealing attack and provided a comprehensive attack taxonomy using various background knowledge.
 LinkTeller \cite{link_teller} exploits node features and labels to propose the first query-based link stealing attack via influence analysis in both transductive and inductive settings.
 LinkThief \cite{linkthief} combines node similarity, generalized structural features, and shadow graphs to assist link membership inference.
-Recently, TrendAttack \cite{unlearning_inversion_attacks_graph} emerged as the first link stealing attack against graph unlearning to identify the link membership through confidence trend features.
-However, its attack assumptions are unrealistic in practice.
-Furthermore, it solely concentrates on an edge removal, whereas our research targets the hardest unlearning setting—node removal, posing substantially greater challenges and actual risks.
+Recently, TrendAttack \cite{unlearning_inversion_attacks_graph} emerged as the first link stealing attack against graph unlearning to identify the link membership through confidence trends.
+This line of work focuses on edge-level removal, however, node removal introduces substantially broader structural changes and poses greater reconstruction challenges.